Ron Chicka, AICP

 PH: (218) 529-7511

-As the MIC’s Planning Communications Coordinator she manages the MIC’s organizational presence on its website and through social and traditional media networks.
-She develops communication pieces and partners with MIC planners to design and implement public involvement strategies for a wide range of plans and studies.
+As the MIC’s Planning Communications Coordinator, Rondi manages the MIC’s organizational presence on its website and social and traditional media networks.
+She develops communication pieces and partners with MIC planners to design and implement public involvement strategies.

-Now an enthusiastic Duluthian, she enjoys the year-round challenges and rewards of being able to walk, hike and bike to work.
-As a Duluth Transit Authority board member she advocates for bus riders and promotes the option of taking the bus.
+Duluth's trails system means her morning commute has been transformed by being able to walk, hike, bike and even snowshoe to work.
+As a member of the Duluth Transit Authority Board, she advocates for bus riders and for improvements to the transit system.
 And don't get her started about the ways a battery-powered, torque-sensing e-bicycle can improve one's quality of life in a city of steep hills and strong winds!

 PH: (218) 529-7573